Skip to main content

 Next action: fix_request · Retryable: no

-Likely cause: This is the guest / no-buyer charge-only path under the charge-and-save flow.
-With no buyer attached to the session, the embed charges once and saves nothing — the result is { charged: true }, not { token }.
+1. No buyer on the session (charge-and-save).
+The embed charges once and saves nothing — the result is { charged: true }, not { token }.
 There is no reusable vp_pmt_* to read.

 const result = await collection.submit();